Everything you need to groom your own brows at home | CNN Underscored

 Our experts were reluctant to recommend waxing at home, but Healy does have a favorite if you must shape your eyebrow arches with wax.

 “For wax strips I would say Nad’s,” Healy says.
 “They have a hypoallergenic wax strip, which is great because it can be used on sensitive skin.
 Also, you don’t need to heat them up!
-I am not a fan of at-home waxing kits, waxing strips or waxing products where you have to heat up the wax because you risk burning yourself.”
+I am not a fan of at-home waxing kits, waxing strips or waxing products where you have to heat up the wax, because you risk burning yourself.”

 How to fill in eyebrows naturally